Curriculum

 Third year

-During the third year, the resident continues with 4-week clinical rotations at Dartmouth Hitchcock Medical Center, including 2 2-week rotations on Night Float and at the VA.
-The resident participates in the 4-week AIRP course at the ACR in Silver Spring, MD, which provides an organizational framework for disease processes, classified by organ system, and also provides a radiologic-pathologic correlation.
-Accommodations, travel, and food expenses are covered by GME and the department.
+During the third year, the resident continues with 4-week clinical rotations at Dartmouth Hitchcock Medical Center, including NF and VA (total 4 weeks each).
+The resident participates in the 4-week AIRP course given by the ACR, which provides an organizational framework for disease processes, classified by organ system, and provides a radiologic-pathologic correlation.
+Since the introduction of virtual course sessions, our residents have chosen to attend AIRP by the virtual platform.
 The resident also attends 3 national review courses (expenses also covered by the department) in preparation for the ABR Core Examination.

 Fourth year (DR)

-The resident assumes greater levels of responsibility for managing individual services.
+During the fourth-year in Diagnostic Radiology, the resident assumes greater levels of responsibility for managing individual clinical services.
+Scheduling of fourth year clinical rotations is largely individualized, tailored to the resident’s interests/future subspecialty training.
 Required clinical rotations include 4-week rotations in Mammography and Nuclear Medicine as per MQSA and NRC requirements, as well as Night Float and VA, each of which will not exceed 4 weeks.
-The fourth-year resident is allowed up to 12 weeks of elective time, which may be spent pursuing a variety of both clinical and non-clinical opportunities.
-The resident may spend 2-3 months in a clinical radiology subspecialty.
+The fourth-year DR resident is allowed up to 12 weeks of elective time, which may be spent pursuing a variety of both clinical and non-clinical opportunities.
+The resident may spend 2 to 3 months in a clinical radiology subspecialty.
 Additional clinical and non-clinical electives include:

 Clinical radiology electives: